JhoramNarsico/About-Me-App/README.md

-Of course.
-Here is a README file formatted with GitHub-flavored Markdown.
-This version is more structured, includes sections for a GIF/screenshot, and uses code blocks for better readability, making it ideal for a GitHub repository.

-You can copy this content and paste it directly into the `README.md` file in your project.

----

 # Student Profile Viewer for Android

 A simple, single-activity Android application built with Kotlin that displays student profiles.
 Users can tap a button to cycle through a list of students, with each profile showing a picture, name, and a brief description.